Name: Megan Kalmoe

 Club Affiliation: New York Athletic Club

 I moved to Princeton, New Jersey in 2006 to train full time with the National Team.
-I have rowed on two Olympic Teams and three Senior World Championship Teams (2009-2011) in the Women’s Double Sculls and Women’s Quadruple Sculls.
-I won a silver medal at the 2011 World Championships in the Women’s Quadruple Sculls.
+I have rowed on four Olympic Teams and eight Senior World Championship Teams (2009-2011; 2013-2015; 2017, 2019) in the Women’s Double Sculls, Women’s Quadruple Sculls, and Women’s Pair.
+I won a silver medal at the 2011 World Championships in the Women’s Quadruple Sculls, a silver medal in the 2014 and 2017 Women’s Pair, and the first-ever World Championship title for a US Women’s Quad in 2015.
+I first competed for the US at the Under-23 level in 2005 in the Women’s B4-.

-(sculling: two oars each athlete; sweeping: one oar each athlete) which means I have never competed in the US Women’s flagship event, the Women’s Eight.
-I have dedicated my career to improving the profile of women’s sculling the United States and creating medal opportunities for American athletes in the Women’s Double Sculls and Women’s Quadruple Sculls.
-I am the smallest rower on the US Team but what I lack in size I make up for in feistiness and attitude.
-I have a reputation for having a big mouth and for having big hair.
+I can row interchangeably between the two disciplines of rowing (sculling: two oars each athlete; sweeping: one oar each athlete) but unlike most of my teammates, I have never competed in the US Women’s flagship event, the Women’s Eight.
+I have dedicated my career to improving the profile of women’s sculling the United States and creating medal opportunities for American athletes in less decorated events: the Pair, Double and Quad.
+I am one of the the smallest rowers on the US Team and also the oldest, but what I lack in size and youth I make up for in feistiness and attitude.
+I have a reputation for having a big mouth and big hair.

 Hi Megan,